-AI Image upscaler like ESRGAN is an indispensable tool to improve the quality of images generated by Stable Diffusion.
-In fact, it is so commonly used that many Stable Diffusion GUI has built-in support for it.
+AI Image upscalers like ESRGAN are indispensable tools to improve the quality of AI images generated by Stable Diffusion.
+It is so commonly used that many Stable Diffusion GUIs have built-in support.

-Here, we will learn about what image upscalers are, how they work, and how to use them.
+Here, we will learn what image upscalers are, how they work, and how to use them.

 Why do we need an image upscaler?

 The default image size of Stable Diffusion v1 is 512×512 pixels.
 This is pretty low in today’s standard.
-Let’s take iPhone 12 as an example.
-It’s camera produces 12 MP images – that is 4,032 × 3,024 pixels.
-Its screen displays 2,532 x 1,170 pixels so an unscaled Stable Diffusion image would need to be enlarged and look low quality.
+Let’s take the iPhone 12 as an example.
+Its camera produces 12 MP images – that is 4,032 × 3,024 pixels.
+Its screen displays 2,532 x 1,170 pixels, so an unscaled Stable Diffusion image would need to be enlarged and look low quality.

 Why can’t we use a traditional upscaler?